MicrosoftDocs/windows-itpro-docs/windows/keep-secure/investigate-user-entity-windows-defender-advanced-threat-protection.md

 ![Image of the user entity details page](images/atp-user-details-view.png)

 The user entity details and logged on machines section display various attributes about the user entity.
 You'll see details such as when the user was first and last seen and the total number of machines the user logged in to.
+You'll also see the machines that the user was most and least frequently logged in to.

 The **Alerts related to this user** section provides a list of alerts that are associated with the user.
 This list is a simplified version of the [Alerts queue](alerts-queue-windows-defender-advanced-threat-protection.md), and shows the date when the last activity was detected, a short description of the alert, the machine associated with the alert, the alert's severity, the alert's status in the queue, and who is addressing the alert.

 The **Observed in organization** section allows you to specify a date range to see the total number of observed users logged in to specific machine and which machines the user most frequently and least frequently logged in to.

+You'll also be able to determine the machine health state from the machine icon and color as well as the description of the machine health state.
+Clicking on the icon displays more details regarding machine health.

 ![Image of observed in organization section](images/atp-observed-in-organization.png)

 ## Search for specific user accounts

-Use the search bar to look for specific user accounts:
+1. Select **User** from the **Search bar** drop-down menu.
+2. Enter the user account in the **Search** field.
+3. Click the search icon or press **Enter**.

+A list of users with matches are displayed in a list.
+You'll see the username, when the user was last seen, and the total number of machines it was observed on in the last 30 days.

+You can filter the results by the following days:
+- 1 day
+- 3 days
+- 7 days
+- 30 days
+- 6 months